 First Time Students

 If you are first time student, you will need to fill out an Admissions Application.
 Check the box that says "non degree student" if you are here for summer school only.
 If you have not previously applied to the UofM, you will also need to submit an application fee ($25 for domestic students, $50 for international students).
 To complete this, you will need a credit card and an email address.
-It should be noted that students attending on a non-degree status are not eligible for financial aid.
-Students from other universities who are only taking summer classes at the University of Memphis do NOT need to submit a transcript or other academic credentials to apply as non-degree seeking student.
+Please note that students attending on a non-degree status are not eligible for financial aid.
+Students from other universities who are only taking summer classes at the University of Memphis do not need to submit a transcript or other academic credentials to apply as non-degree seeking student.

 We are expanding the 3+3 program for all Freshmen and Sophomores in Good Academic Standing who take at least three eligible credit hours during summer 2020.
 We will provide a scholarship to cover the tuition (university service fees excluded) for up to three credit hours of the second enrolled course.
 The initiative is designed to help students reach the goal of graduation within four years.
 (Please note: Students must be eligible for federal student aid.
 TN eCampus courses are excluded from the free offer.)